arif-mf/UI-exercise/README.md

 # Instructions
 This repository contains instructions and wireframe diagrams for the assignment  that we are asking front-end candidates to complete.

-Please download the PDF and 2 images locally for easier viewing (you'll need to enlarge the images to see the wireframes clearly).
+You can either download the [PDF Instruction](https://github.com/arif-mf/UI-exercise/blob/master/MicroFocus-UI-exercise-specifications.pdf?raw=true) and 2 images([#1](https://github.com/arif-mf/UI-exercise/blob/master/MF-UI-exercise-wireframes-1-of-2.png?raw=true), [#2](https://github.com/arif-mf/UI-exercise/blob/master/MF-UI-exercise-wireframes-2-of-2.png?raw=true)) locally for easier viewing or continue reading this README.
+> you'll need to enlarge the images to see the wireframes clearly

 # Objective
 Build an Angular application which does the following: